Mrtacocat/StarterDotNET/README.md

 # StarterDotNET
-This is a starter guide for .NET
+This is for learning C#